Sarah Giammarino

 Sarah Giammarino and Poco the Australian Cattle Dog!

 RocketDog Training is run by me - Sarah Giammarino.
-I have trained dogs in Vancouver since 2003 and worked with approximately 2000 students.
-I am passionate about working with pet dogs, beginners to the sport of agility, children and their dogs, dogs with emotional issues, and I love helping people develop strong relationships with their family dogs.
+I have trained dogs in Vancouver since 2003 and worked with thousands of students.
+I am passionate about working with pet dogs, beginners to the sport of agility, children and their dogs, and dogs with emotional issues.
+I love helping people develop strong relationships with their family dog.

-I am passionate about dog sports like Agility, Rally-Obedience, Urban Agility, and more.
+I have played a lot of dog sports with my own dogs with a special interest in Agility, Rally-Obedience and Urban Agility.
 My dog Vegas and I placed 4th nationally in the 2015 Canadian Agility Championships.
 We also competed at the highest level in the Canadian Association of Rally Obedience’s “Versatility” level.

 Online agility courses with Shape Up Agility